Student Visa Requirements

 - Pay Advanced Registration Deposit (ARD).
 (Graduate students must confirm intent to enroll in [MyKU].)

-- Complete the I-20 Application (PDF) for F-1 students or DS-2019 Application (PDF) for Exchange Students and provide required documentation of
+- Complete the I-20 Application (PDF) for F-1 students or DS-2019 Application (PDF) for Exchange Students and provide required documentation of the

 to finance educational costs.
 View required funding amounts. ability